dmairs/botse/docs/glossary/party-size.md

 ---
 id: party-size
 title: Party Size
-hoverText: "Party size is a variable that represents a number equal to the number of adventurers in the party (whether defeated or not)"
+hoverText: Party size is a variable that represents a number equal to the number of adventurers in the party (whether defeated or not)
 ---

 # <img src="/icons/party-size.svg" alt="Party Size Icon" /> Party Size